 For dentists

 You will find general information about the content and structure of tests on our website.
-After official registration with ACTA by the CIBG, you can prepare for the professional content test (BI test) on the ACTA website on the BI test Canvas course specially designed for the BI test.
+After we register you with ACTA, you can prepare for the professional test (BI test) via the ACTA website using Canvas course specially designed for the BI test.

 - Volunteer work;